sverraest/pomelo-php/README.md

 ```
 ### Pagination

-The Pomelo Page API offers a flexible pagination structure for GET requests on collections.
+The Pomelo Pay API offers a flexible pagination structure for GET requests on collections.
 The following query filters are possible for pagination.
 The default page number is 1.